 - Library Services.
 The Southwest Tech Library, located in the Knox Learning Center, contains books, journals/magazines, audio visual materials, online resources, study rooms, the Chargers Cupboard, and so much more.
 Southwest Tech students, instructors, and staff may check out materials from the Library.
 The public is also welcome.
 District residents who can present valid identification may receive a visitor's card and enjoy full library privileges.
 If a book, magazine article, or audiovisual is not available at Southwest Tech, the Library can request it from other sources at no charge.
 Reference assistance is available at the circulation desk, (608) 822-2336.
-Computer workstations, Black/ White and color printer/scanner is also available.
+Computer workstations, black/white and color printer/scanner is also available.
 There is a nominal charge for copies that are charged to your student print account.
 A photocopying machine is available to students and staff at a minimal charge. - Academic Services.
-Academic Services contains two fully-equipped service areas: the Reading/Writing Center, where help in writing, reading, and related study skills is available; and the Math/Science Center, where students receive help to improve math and science skills.
-Both centers provide one-on-one tutoring, small group instruction, and computer-aided instruction.
-Academic Services welcomes walk-ins-no appointments are necessary.
-Please consult the Learning Center staff with questions. - Support Services Center.
+Through Academic Services, you'll have access to support through preparatory courses, individual, and/ or small-group tutoring.
+Whether you prefer to stop in to the Knox Learning Center for help when you need it or arrange regular meetings, our tutors and academic success coaches are available to help whenever works for you.
+We help students with study skills, time management, test taking tips, content area help and are able to assist with reading, writing and math. - Support Services Center.
 The Support Services Center (SSC) located in Building 300, Room 314, provides a variety of services.
 These services include peer tutoring, equipment checkout, accommodations for students with disabilities, and information about assistive technology.
 To learn more about these services contact the SSC by email, accom@swtc.edu, or by phone, 608.822.2632 (TDD/TTY 608.822.2072).